apache/mynewt-site/docs/os/get_started/project_create.md

 ReadDesc: No matching branch for apache-mynewt-core repo
 Error: No matching branch for apache-mynewt-core repo
 ```
-To avoid this error, you must edit the `project.yml` file and change the line `repo: incubator-mynewt-core` to `repo: mynewt-core`:
+To avoid this error, you must edit the `project.yml` file and change the line `repo: incubator-mynewt-core` as shown in the following example to `repo: mynewt-core`:
 <br>
 ```hl_lines="5"
 repository.apache-mynewt-core: